Last weekend we were in Texas....again.

 It was packed every night we were there (again, I actually had to steal this picture off of the website, as to not creep any diners out with flashing lights).

-I would highly recommend this hotel to anyone visiting the area (or coming to visit me, it turns out it's there is another location only minutes from our new house).
+I would highly recommend this hotel to anyone visiting the area (or coming to visit me, it turns out there is another location only minutes from our new house).

 Now it's your turn.
 Anyone else out there take pictures of hotels?
 Anyone else ever stayed in a loft like hotel?